jinheeyi/workshop3/README.md

 ## Introduction
 - For Workshop 3, I decided to create a collage that captures the ongoing time through the changing colors of the sky.
 Using four photographs I took with my phone, I aimed to document how the day unfolds and transitions, from morning to evening (night).
 I want to experience and highlight the dynamic shifts in light and colour that mark the progression of the day.
 - Exploring, I delved deeper to explore the resources provided on https://p5js.org/reference/p5/image/, which offers detailed guidance on calculating image size, as well as determining width and height.
 Using these insights, I plan to include techniques from the examples to enhance the visual and technical aspects for my collage coding.
-- I decided to look into workshop 3 video, and make the coding. https://canvas.auckland.ac.nz/courses/121821/pages/week-2-overview?module_item_id=2435968.
+- I decided to look into workshop 3 video, image() resources and start the code. https://canvas.auckland.ac.nz/courses/121821/pages/week-2-overview?module_item_id=2435968.

 ## Notes(working progress)
 **starting point**